phpMussel/phpMussel/_docs/readme.vi.md

 - Block any files containing any control characters (other than newlines)? (`[\x00-\x08\x0b\x0c\x0e\x1f\x7f]`) Nếu you're _**ONLY**_ uploading plain-text, then you can turn this option on to provide some additional protection to your system.
 Tuy nhiên, nếu you upload anything other than plain-text, turning this on may result in false positives.
 False = Don't block [Mặc định]; True = Block.

 "corrupted_exe"
 - Corrupted files và parse errors.
 False = Ignore; True = Block [Mặc định].
-Detect và block potentially corrupted PE (Portable Executable) files?
+Detect và block potentially corrupted PE (portable executable / thực thi di động) files?
 Often (but not always), when certain aspects of a PE tập tin are corrupted hoặc can't be parsed correctly, it can be indicative of a viral infection.
 Các processes used by most anti-virus programs to detect viruses in PE files require parsing those files in certain ways, which, nếu các programmer of a virus is aware of, will specifically try to prevent, in order to allow their virus to remain undetected.

 "decode_threshold"
 - Optional limitation hoặc threshold to các length of raw dữ liệu within which decode commands should be detected (in case there are any noticeable performance issues while scanning).
 Value is an integer representing filesize in KB.
 Default = 512 (512KB).
 Zero hoặc null value disables các threshold (removing any such limitation based on filesize).